eejai42/syntax-free-vs-locked/README.md

 ### Philosophical Context

 Your argument that natural language is one-dimensional while JSON is multi-dimensional and thus more effective for representing knowledge aligns well with the core principles of SSoT.me.
-This research would further substantiate the claim by empirically demonstrating how these different approaches manage transformations and preserve the integrity of the original idea.
+This research would further substantiate the claim by empirically demonstrating how these different approaches manage transformations and preserve the integrity of the original experiment.

 ### Potential Impact on Academic Reception